Sprinter1999/Sprinter1999/README.md

 - 😄 I'll be a volunteer [@ACM Turing Meetup](https://www.acmturc.com/2023/cn/index.html) because my supervisor serves as a PC, perhaps we can meet in Wuhan this summer!
 - 🎉 Our [FedNoRo](https://github.com/wnn2000/FedNoRo) which focuses on noisy&long-tailed data got accepted **@IJCAI'23** main track, congrats to ✨NanNan✨!
 - 📚 Invited to serve as a reviewer for **`NeurIPS'23` & `AAAI'23 workshop` & `KDD'23 FL workshop` & `ECAI'23` & `ACM TKDD`**.
-- 🎉 Two co-authored works [FedTrip](https://arxiv.org/abs/2304.05824)&FedBIAD got accepted **@IEEE/IPDPS'23**, congrats to ✨Xujing&Jingjing✨!
+- 🎉 Two co-authored works [FedTrip](https://arxiv.org/abs/2304.05824)&[FedBIAD](https://ieeexplore.ieee.org/abstract/document/10177433) got accepted **@IEEE/IPDPS'23**, congrats to ✨Xujing&Jingjing✨!
-- 🗽 [My first work FedLSR](https://github.com/Sprinter1999/FedLSR) got accepted **@ACM/CIKM'22** full paper track, and I'm currently working on its extension.
+- 🗽 [My first work FedLSR](https://github.com/Sprinter1999/FedLSR) got accepted **@ACM/CIKM'22** full paper track with NSF student award, and I'm currently working on its extension.
 - 📖 Currently dive into the sea of knowledge and explore together with friends.
 - 🚗 Join AMD and focus on Auto-Drive (especially in visual SLAM & behavior prediction) as a "Co-op".
 ----